simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 That's no way to live your life.
 The native `ImageRenderer` might change in the future, receive security updates and people using our extension would not benefit from those.

-I needed the processing inside the native image renderer to run and then run our functionality.
-I thought of simply extending the class, but the library authors declared almost all classes as final - something I saw many discussions about, but it was the first time it affected me.
+I needed the processing inside the native image renderer to run before my functionality.
+Extending was not an option because the classes are marked as final - something I saw many [discussions](https://twitter.com/taylorotwell/status/1237068965177892864) about, but it was the first time it affected me.

 @todo add screenshot of taylor classes final https://twitter.com/taylorotwell/status/1237068965177892864?lang=en